 7. If possible bring a change of clothes.
 Keep these in a waterproof bag to have ready in the event of getting caught unexpectedly in a sudden downpour.

 8. Use common sense – don’t run when the ground is wet.
 One slip can mean disaster (injury and/or drenched clothing).

 Known officially as the Atlantic Hurricane Season, June 1st to November 30th is the time of year when powerful tropical cyclones are likely to form.
 While extremely dangerous and costly these weather monsters are well tracked and offer a fair amount of advance warning.

 With regards to vacationing at any of Central Florida’s exciting theme park destinations, it is important to stay in the know.
 These tips might help:

-- Check and double check the weather forecast.
-In addition to local forecasts be aware of what storms might be brewing in the Atlantic Ocean and/or Gulf of Mexico.
+9. Check and double-check the weather forecast.
+In addition to local forecasts be aware of what storms might be brewing in the Atlantic Ocean and/or the Gulf of Mexico.

 “Hurricane warnings indicate that hurricane conditions (sustained winds of 74 mph or higher) are expected somewhere within the specified area.
 Because hurricane preparedness activities become difficult once winds reach tropical storm force (sustained winds of 39 to 73 mph), the hurricane warning is issued 36 hours in advance of the anticipated onset of tropical-storm-force winds to allow for important preparation.